-To get free copies of Gym Climber in your gym call 970.704.1442 x 115.
+To get free copies of Gym Climber in your gym, fill out our contact form.

 Gym Climber Staff

 MICHAEL LEVY, Associate Editor, has been falling off climbs for 10 years.
 After graduating from Williams College, he did research on nonviolent struggle with Dr. Gene Sharp at the Albert Einstein Institution before packing up and moving to Asia.
 There, he worked as a climbing guide in Lan Ha Bay, Vietnam, and in Yangshuo, China, before returning Stateside to work at a tech startup.
-He finally made his way out West and settled in Colorado as a writer.
+He finally made his way out west and settled in Colorado as a writer.
 His articles have been translated into multiple languages.
 He enjoys IPAs, getting scared on big, chossy routes, and yelling incorrect beta at people.
-Find him here: @odm_2.0

-BEN YARDLEY, Associate Publisher, began climbing in a small gym in Burlington, Vermont some 10 years ago.
-Soon after graduating from the University of Vermont he braved the world of real rock and set off to get scared and humbled.
+BEN YARDLEY, Associate Publisher, began climbing in a small gym in Burlington, Vermont, some 10 years ago.
+Soon after graduating from the University of Vermont, he braved the world of real rock and set off to get scared and humbled.
 Finding no bugs or humidity in Colorado, Ben decided he’d found nirvana.
 Starting off in the Circulation Department at Rock and Ice, he quickly became the Ad Sales Manager.
 Later he worked at Backbone Media as a Media Planner, before recently jumping ship back to Big Stone.
-You can find him trail running in the Roaring Fork Valley or pulling on draws in Rifle and rattling off excuses.
+You can find him trail running or pulling on draws in Rifle and rattling off excuses.